-ACC 2013 Principles of Financial Accounting 3 hours ACC 2043 Principles of Managerial Accounting 3 hours BUS 2023 Business Statistics 3 hours ECO 2023 Principles of Microeocnomics 3 hours ECO 2033 Principles of Macroeconomics 3 hours MGT 3013 Principles of Management 3 hours MKT 3023 Principles of Marketing
+ACC 2013 Principles of Financial Accounting 3 hours ACC 2043 Principles of Managerial Accounting 3 hours BUS 2023 Business Statistics ECO 2023 Principles of Microeocnomics 3 hours ECO 2033 Principles of Macroeconomics 3 hours MGT 3013 Principles of Management 3 hours MKT 3023 Principles of Marketing

-The courses required in the business administration minor are all prerequisites for SBU's M.B.A. program.
-FIN 3053 Business Finance is also a prerequisite for the M.B.A. program but is not a requirement for the business administration minor.
+The courses required in the business administration minor are intended to serve as preparation for SBU's M.B.A. program.